gurhar1133/Outty/docs/Tools.md

 * bootstrap for responsivity

-* Apis: Trail api, OpenWeather api, Google Maps api
+* Apis: Trail api, OpenWeather api, Google Maps api, and geoencoding with api.positionstack.com.
+Trail api and geoencoding are necessary for recomendations (see recommend.py).

 * Data base: originally sqlite3 but migrated to Flask-SQLAlchemy for improved authentication and user state management.
 Also use DB Browser for database testing